-The p53 tumor suppressor gene is mutated in most human cancers and is perhaps the most highly studied in all of biomedical research.
+p53 genes are widely implicated in age-related diseases.
+The p53 tumor suppressor gene is mutated in most human cancers.
 The gene acts to preserve genome stability and constrain oncogenic potential by governing adaptive responses to genotoxic stress.

 At the single-cell level, we have a rich body of knowledge about the function of p53.
 However, little is known about how this gene functions among cell groups to elicit adaptive responses at the tissue level.
 To illuminate core ancestral functions of this critical tumor suppressor and understand how this gene coordinates injury responses in tissue, we initiated a comprehensive analysis of Dp53, the Drosophila homolog of p53.
 Like its mammalian counterpart, Dp53 is crucial for genome stability and also for stress-induced apoptotic responses.
 We further demonstrated that the pro-apoptotic activator, reaper, is an authentic Dp53 target in vivo.